tailscalehtl/valorantafks/README.md

 # ValorantAfkBot
-Simple Python bot that automatically queues for ranked, locks an agent and avoids afk detection.
+Simple Python bot that automatically queues for ranked, locks an agent and avoids afk detection.<br />
-Can also be used to bot accounts to level 20 in other modes.
+Can also be used to bot accounts to level 20 in other modes.<br />

 Features:<br />
 Queuing into ranked automatically.<br />